 If you know someone in your neighborhood that can teach the youth how to make bread, do it as soon as possible.
 I promise it is a skill they will find very useful over the coming years.
 I mean they will really need to know how to make bread.
 It takes practice.
 If you are intimidated about making bread, then learn to make biscuits or crackers.
 You will need that skill!
 I’m coming on pretty strong today because I truly believe we have got to bring back our ancestor’s skills.
 Bread making is one of the most important skills you will want to learn.
 If you have fresh ingredients and a large bowl anyone can make bread.
 Whole-Wheat-Bread-For-Two Recipe or White-Bread-For-Two Recipe

 I prefer a six-gallon bucket over the five-gallon bucket unless you are really short.
-These are the toilet lids I purchased: Tote-able Toilet Seat and Lid and this is where you can get the six-gallon buckets: (save the Gamma lid for something else) 6 Gallon Bucket with White Gamma Seal Lid
+These are the toilet lids I purchased: Tote-able Toilet Seat and Lid.
+Amazon has a set with a 5-Gallon Bucket With Seat

 1. Box of 10-gallon size bags (500-count), I bought these at Costco.
 You can buy the green ones, but they are so expensive Kirkland Signature 10 Gallon Clear Wastebasket Liner 500 Count